raspberrypi/documentation/faqs/README.md

 ### [Buying](#buying-and-shipping)

-- Where can I buy a Raspberry Pi?
-- How much does it cost?
+- Where can I buy a Raspberry Pi, and how much does it cost?
 - What do I get when I buy one?
 Does it come with a case?
 - Can I buy a Raspberry Pi kit?
 - I want to be a Raspberry Pi reseller.